jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Error Types (`x/database/sql/errors.ts`)

 `errors.ts` exports several error classes corresponding to major types of database-related errors.
-Every error thrown by `sql.ts` will be an instance of one of these classes (or a subclass).
-Driver implementations are also expected to only throw errors of these types (and only as indicated in `driver.ts`), but they're free to subclass them to add more detail.
+Driver implementations are typically expected to only throw errors of these types as documented, but they're free to use subclasses to add more detail or behaviour.
 The exported error type hierarchy is as follows:

 - `DatabaseError`
-  - Base class for all of our error types.
-  - Extends the built-in `AggregateError`, to make it easy to capture internal error objects so they're available during debugging.
+  - Extends the built-in `AggregateError` to make it easy to capture internal error objects to aid debugging.
+  - Base class for all of our typically-expected errors.
   - `DatabaseConnectorValidationError`
     - Indicates that a database connector was created with an invalid path.
   - `DatabaseConnectivityError`